Tonbridge School: Houses

 There are twelve houses at Tonbridge School: seven boarding and five day houses.
 Each house has its own house colours.
 The houses, in order of foundation, are:

 Each house contains approximately 65 pupils.
 The names are drawn from the location of the house itself (e.g. Park House, Parkside, School House (originally located in the main school building) and Hill Side), or are names of benefactors, headmasters and others who have left their mark on the school over the years (e.g. Smythe House, named after Sir Thomas Smythe (see also Smythe Library), Judd House, named after the founder of the school, Whitworth and Welldon, both named after headmasters of the school, and Cowdrey House, named after Colin Cowdrey, arguably the most famous Tonbridge alumnus).
-The only exceptions are Ferox Hall, which takes its name from the Latin for ferocious, and Manor House which was named by a former housemaster.
+The only exceptions are Ferox Hall, which takes its name from the Latin for ferocious, and Manor House, which was named by a former housemaster.

 Chapel

 The Chapel of St Augustine of Canterbury occupies a central position in the school next to the old buildings and Orchard Centre.
 The chapel is collegiate in layout with twelve blocks of pews and seats corresponding to the respective Houses.
 The focal point of the chapel is the stone high altar and there are two pulpits, one each on the north and south sides of the chapel.
 The narthex or outer lobby of the chapel is also the school war memorial.
-In addition the names of all Old Tonbridgians who died in the first or second world wars are displayed in stone or ironwork.
-In September 1988 it was severely damaged by fire with almost all objects in the building being destroyed except a 15th-century stone sculpture.
+In addition, the names of all Old Tonbridgians who died in the first or second world wars are displayed in stone or ironwork.
+In September 1988, it was severely damaged by fire with almost all objects in the building being destroyed except a 15th-century stone sculpture.
 Restoration took seven years to complete and the chapel was reconsecrated by the Bishop of Rochester in October 1995.

 Sport

+The school offers a diverse range of sports, from traditional rugby and cricket to niche activities like fives and water polo.

 The school has produced a number of international rugby players throughout the history of rugby union.
 In 1871, in the first ever international rugby match, Tonbridge was represented by two players, J.E.
 Bentley and J.H.
 Luscombe.
 These players were also members of a team called the Gipsies Football Club, a London-based rugby football club for Old Tonbrigians founded in 1868.
 This club produced four other internationals including England captain Francis Luscombe, and was also one of the founding members of the Rugby Football Union.

 Tonbridge alumni who have gone on to represent the England cricket team include Kenneth Hutchings, Colin Cowdrey, Roger Prideaux, Chris Cowdrey, Richard Ellison, Ed Smith and Zak Crawley.
 All seven also played for Kent County Cricket Club and there is a long association between the school and Kent with a number of other Old Tonbridgians playing first-class cricket for the county side.
 Former Kent professionals who have coached the school cricket team include Alan Dixon, whom Richard Ellison credits for developing his swing bowling abilities, and John Knott.